RobertKloster/club-website/resources/tutorials/merge_conflicts.md

 Don't worry!
 Though sometimes daunting (and almost always annoying), merge conflicts are an normal part of collaborative programming.
 Merge conflicts occur when two people are trying to merge pieces of code into the repository that change the same thing.
 The git version control system does its best to try to merge code together automatically, but where there is room for doubt, it defers to the users to resolve the conflicts.
+In this tutorial I'll be talking about how to handle merge conflicts using SourceTree and WebStorm.

 ## Is there a way to avoid having merge conflicts?